What is a Job Change?

 Select which buyers (accounts) to monitor.Date Filters (required)

-Surface job changes as they occur within this timeframe:- From: Present, Last 30 days, Last 3 months, Last 6 months
+Surface job changes as they occur within this timeframe:- From: Last 30 days, Last 3 months, Last 6 months

 - e.g., A local newspaper announces the retirement of a superintendent 1-2 semesters before that superintendent will officially retire and step down from the role.